MacaPecha/devsite-docs/guides/in-person-payments/qr-code/qr-dynamic/integrations-offline.en.md

 ## Notifications

-To get the payment data, you need to configure the notification URL in [Mercado Pago panel](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/notifications/ipn).
+To get the payment data, you need to configure the notification URL in [Mercado Libre panel](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/notifications/ipn).

 With the URL configured, you can validate orders as shown in [Notifications section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/ipn).